compositeurdigital/compositeurdigital.github.io/UX/fr/tutorials/createuniverse/index.md

 **Description**
 1. Download this [Sample Document](samples/DocumentPDF.pdf)
 2. Using your file explorer, place it here : Documents >Compositeur Digital UX > MyUniverse
+3. Go to your Compositeur Digital app and refresh your universe by pressing these keys : CTRL + R + R

+**Comments** : You can use your own documents in this step.
+See the list of supported documents [here](http://doc.compositeurdigital.com/UX/en/organise_content/supported_content/)